Chris-repo/civ-ipriot-smiley/knowledge_and_evidence.md

 Compare and contrast the classes Happy and Sad.

 1. What is the key difference between the two classes?
-   > Your answer here
+   > Happy has multiple inheritance
    >
 2. What are the key similarities?
-   > Your answer here
+   > They share the same methods (apart from blink) and inherit from the same base class
    >
 3. What difference stands out the most to you and why?
-   > Your answer here
+   > The happy class inherits from both smiley and blinkable indicating multiple inheritance
    >
 4. How does this difference affect the functionality of these classes
-   > Your answer here
+   > Any subclasses of Happy will have a blink functionality
    >

 ### Where is the Sense(Hat) in the code?

 1. Which class(es) utilize the functionality of the SenseHat?
-   > Your answer here
+   > Smiley does directly
    >
-2. Which of these classes directly interact with the SenseHat functionalities?
+2. Which of the SenseHats functionalities does it utilize?
-   > Your answer here
+   > low_light and set_pixels methods are utilized
    >
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
-   > Your answer here
+   > SensHAT is instantiated as an instance variable in the smiley class constructor, this helps hide the state internally to the class.
-   >
+   > Although it can be accessed and modified out of the class as well as in derived classes, it is customary (convention not a rule) to not access class variables outside the class body.

 ### Sad Smileys Can’t Blink (Or Can They?)